How do you pronounce your name?

 Because we are such a small operation, we are planning on handling everything ourselves for a while.
 Eventually we will probably hire some help with cellar work, so feel free to email a resume to Mitch, and we will keep your resume on file until we decide to hire.

 How can I get your beer?

 We do bottle releases of the beers that are ready each month.
 Tickets for bottles will be sold online the first Saturday of the month, and the pickup day will be the second Saturday of the month.
 We will also be on tap at a few locations around GR, and have bottles available at a limited amount of bottle shops in the West Michigan area.
-See the Beer page for a list of shops that carry our bottles.
+See the Monthly Releases page for a list of shops that carry our bottles.